Subtitles: Pre-prepared

 Some programs may be prepared in their entirety several hours before broadcast, but with insufficient time to prepare a timecoded caption file for automatic play-out.
 Pre-prepared captions look similar to offline captions, although the accuracy of cueing may be compromised slightly as the captions are not locked to program timecode.

 Newsroom captioning involves the automatic transfer of text from the newsroom computer system to a device which outputs it as captions.
 It does work, but its suitability as an exclusive system would only apply to programs which had been scripted in their entirety on the newsroom computer system, such as short interstitial updates.

 In the United States and Canada, some broadcasters have used it exclusively and simply left uncaptioned sections of the bulletin for which a script was unavailable.
-Newsroom captioning limits captions to pre-scripted materials and, therefore, does not cover 100% of the news, weather and sports segments of a typical local news broadcast which are typically not pre-scripted.
+Newsroom captioning limits captions to pre-scripted materials and, therefore, does not cover all of the news, weather and sports segments of a typical local news broadcast which are typically not pre-scripted.
 This includes last-second breaking news or changes to the scripts, ad-lib conversations of the broadcasters, and emergency or other live remote broadcasts by reporters in-the-field.
 By failing to cover items such as these, newsroom style captioning (or use of the teleprompter for captioning) typically results in coverage of less than 30% of a local news broadcast.

 Live

 Communication access real-time translation (CART) stenographers, who use a computer with using either stenotype or Velotype keyboards to transcribe stenographic input for presentation as captions within two or three seconds of the representing audio, must caption anything which is purely live and unscripted; however, more recent developments include operators using speech recognition software and re-voicing the dialogue.
-Speech recognition technology has advanced so quickly in the United States that about 50% of all live captioning was through speech recognition as of 2005.
+Speech recognition technology has advanced so quickly in the United States that about half of all live captioning was through speech recognition as of 2005.
 Real-time captions look different from offline captions, as they are presented as a continuous flow of text as people speak.

 Stenography is a system of rendering words phonetically, and English, with its multitude of homophones (e.g., there, their, they're), is particularly unsuited to easy transcriptions.
 Stenographers working in courts and inquiries usually have 24 hours in which to deliver their transcripts.
 Consequently, they may enter the same phonetic stenographic codes for a variety of homophones, and fix up the spelling later.
 Real-time stenographers must deliver their transcriptions accurately and immediately.
 They must therefore develop techniques for keying homophones differently, and be unswayed by the pressures of delivering accurate product on immediate demand.

 Submissions to recent captioning-related inquiries have revealed concerns from broadcasters about captioning sports.
 Captioning sports may also affect many different people because of the weather outside of it.
 In much sport captioning's absence, the Australian Caption Centre submitted to the National Working Party on Captioning (NWPC), in November 1998, three examples of sport captioning, each performed on tennis, rugby league and swimming programs: